rwxayheee/SAQS/README.md

 1. A MOL2 file

-Instead of using the SMILES/SMARTS description (which sometimes does not corrrespond to the permutation of ligand atoms in an <i>output</i> structure file), I made it read the topology information from the bond section of the MOL2 file and store as a graph.
+Instead of using the SMILES/SMARTS description (which sometimes does not corrrespond to the permutation of ligand atoms in the output structure file), I made it read the topology information from the bond section of the MOL2 file and store as a graph.

 2. A query file